Michelin restaurants in Edinburgh: ultimate guide

 Ricos Edinburgh Restaurant

 Named for the Tuscan grandfather of the owner, Rico’s on North Castle Street offers a menu featuring Italian dishes made from local Scottish produce.
-This is the pick of the fancy restaurants in Edinburgh for fresh pasta fans, as it’s handmade here on the premises.

 Menus at Rico’s are seasonal and are Italian in style, comprising cicchetti, antipasti, primi piatti and secondi courses.
 Delectable sides and desserts are also available.